 So what’s different?

-The old system involved taking classes with endless books of music theory and drawing out different notes with pen and paper.
+The old system involved taking drum lessons with endless books of music theory and drawing out different notes with pen and paper.

-But now, technology allows us to get instant feedback on what our sheet music sounds like.
+But now, sheet music apps and technology allows us to get instant feedback on what our sheet music sounds like.

-When learning music in the classroom, once you’d drawn out or copied notes, you wouldn’t really have any idea what they sounded like.
+When learning music in your drum lessons, once you’d drawn out or copied notes, you wouldn’t really have any idea what they sounded like.